 Reinstall macOS on M1 Mac in Internet Recovery mode

 For macOS Big Sur 11.01 & later, Internet Recovery mode is fully supported without bugs on M1 Mac.
-Once the macOS installer can't be reinstalled from the local recovery volume (Because it is corrupted) in Mac Recovery mode, it will automatically switch to Internet Recovery mode if you've connected to the Internet.
-Then, you can download a macOS installer from the Internet and reinstall macOS.
+Once the macOS installer can't be reinstalled from the local recovery volume (Because it is corrupted) in Mac Recovery mode, it will automatically switch to Mac Internet Recovery Mode if you've connected to the Internet.
+Then, you can download the latest macOS Big Sur installer from the Internet and reinstall macOS.

 Note: If you connected to a shared network like a hotel network, you might be unable to access the internet in macOS Recovery mode.

-Other ways to reinstall macOS on M1 Mac
+Other ways to reinstall macOS Big Sur on M1 Mac

-If the above ways are not working for some reason, you can try other ways as replacements.
+If the above ways are not working for some reason, you can try the following ways as replacements.

 Use Terminal in Mac Recovery mode to reinstall macOS

-If you fail to reinstall macOS neither with the Reinstall macOS feature in macOS Recovery mode nor from the Internet, using Terminal is an alternative.
+If you fail to reinstall macOS Big Sur neither with the Reinstall macOS feature in macOS Recovery mode nor from the Internet, using Terminal is an alternative.

-Before using Terminal to reinstall macOS, you need to back up or recover your data.
+Before using Terminal to reinstall macOS Big Sur, you need to back up or recover your data.

-- Select Utilities > Terminal in macOS Recovery mode.
+- Select Utilities > Terminal in M1 Mac Recovery mode.